 Our Compensation Committee believes that equity awards are a key component of our executive compensation program because they help us attract, motivate and retain executive talent.
-In connection with our IPO, we adopted the 2020 Employee, Director and Consultant Equity Incentive Plan (the "2020 Plan"), which enables us to grant restricted stock units, stock options, restricted stock, performance-based awards and other stock-based awards to employees, directors, consultants and other individuals who provide services to us and our affiliates, and to subject those awards to vesting to promote a long-term perspective.
+In connection with our IPO, we adopted the 2020 Plan, which enables us to grant restricted stock units, stock options, performance-based awards and other stock-based awards to employees, directors, consultants and other individuals who provide services to us and our affiliates, and to subject those awards to vesting requirements in order to promote a long-term perspective.

-Since our IPO, we have granted equity compensation to our executive officers primarily in the form of restricted stock unit (RSU) awards, and all equity awards granted to our named executive officers in fiscal 2021 consisted of RSU awards.
-The Compensation Committee believes that RSU awards align our named executive officers' interests with those of our stockholders by providing a return directly in line with our stock price and minimizing any incentive for short-term risk-taking at the expense of realizing long-term value.
-RSU awards encourage retention through vesting over the recipient's continued employment with us over a multi-year period, minimize dilution to stockholders, and are the predominant type of equity award utilized by the peer companies with whom we compete for talent.
+Since our IPO, we have granted equity compensation to our executive officers primarily in the form of restricted stock unit (RSU) awards and performance stock unit (PSU) awards (collectively, "stock awards"), and all equity awards granted to our named executive officers in fiscal 2022 consisted of stock awards.
+The Compensation Committee believes that stock awards align our named executive officers' interests with those of our stockholders by providing a return directly in line with our stock price and minimizing any incentive for short-term risk-taking at the expense of realizing long-term value.
+Stock awards encourage retention through vesting over the recipient's continued employment with us over a multi-year period, minimize dilution to stockholders, and are the predominant type of equity award utilized by the peer companies with whom we compete for talent.

-Historically, our Compensation Committee has granted equity awards in connection with new hires, although we expect to grant equity awards for retention as we grow.
+Historically, our Compensation Committee has granted equity awards in connection with new hires and for retention as we continue to grow.
 All required approvals are obtained in advance of or on the actual grant date.
 The timing of equity award grants to our executive officers is not coordinated in a manner that intentionally benefits our executive officers.